4 Months Of Emotion Tracking

 Matteo Lai works for Empatica, real time emotion tracking through physiological signals.
 Matteo discusses the device they are currently working on.
 This small device comes in a mobile setting and helps users to accomplish their goals and see what’s going on in their emotional map.
 Mattoe shares his personal experience with the device.
 He did 4 months of emotion tracking with it.

-At the moment we concentrate especially on stress tracking, so we run a lot of experiments.
-We take the data, we analyze it and we try to turn them into emotional models.
+At the moment, we concentrate especially on stress tracking.
+We run a lot of experiments and we take the data, analyze it and try to turn them into emotional models.

-This is an example of the report that we do, so we run sessions in different ways and we track all sorts of physiological signals.
+This is an example of the report that we do.
+We run sessions in different ways and we track all sorts of physiological signals.
 And what you saw up there was the two models of stress and engagement.

-And of course we try to do this in real life because it’s more interesting, and we have all sorts of clinical settings, and we mostly work with hospitals and research center, so that’s how we do it, and we have the device with some physiological sensors.
-Then the data gets sent to the iPhone and you can contextual information and the activities that you’re doing.
+And of course we try to do this in real life because it’s more interesting, and we have all sorts of clinical settings.
+We mostly work with hospitals and research centers.
+So, that’s how we do it, and we have the device with some physiological sensors.
+Then the data gets sent to the iPhone and you can get contextual information on the activities that you’re doing.

 So, I tried to apply this stuff on myself rather than just having it on our experiments.
 I have a kind of very stressful life, and of course the startup life is very demanding.
-And I wanted to see at the beginning what sort of impact it had on my experience, so in terms of the general trend and not so much of the daily specifics.
-So I did around the experiment on myself for 10 weeks, and the sort of results that I focused on were the weekly trends, so I wanted to look at the main mood that I was experiencing, and the activities and the location that mood was more frequent in.
+And I wanted to see at the beginning what sort of impact it had on my experience, in terms of the general trend and not so much of the daily specifics.
+So I did an experiment on myself for 10 weeks, and the sort of results that I focused on were the weekly trends.
+I wanted to look at the main mood that I was experiencing, and the activities and the location that mood was more frequent in.

-You can see here there is also the world mood, and what we do with this is a fun thing with all the signals that we have available but that’s another story.
+You can see here there is also the world's mood, and what we do with this is a fun thing with all the signals that we have available but that’s another story.

-So I did run this for 10 weeks and what turns out and not surprisingly is that I’m very stressed so a huge discovery!
+So I ran this for 10 weeks and what turns out, and not surprisingly, is that I’m very stressed.
+So, a huge discovery!

-But it was very interesting because while I was doing it I became to be much more aware of myself.
-So the process of tracking was very introspective, and the situation disclosed is hopeless as you can see, so I thought maybe I need to change something.
+But it was very interesting because while I was doing it, I became much more aware of myself.
+The process of tracking was very introspective, and the situation it showed looked hopeless, as you can see.
+I thought, "Maybe I need to change something."

 During the process I started to be more interested in the daily tweaking of my everyday life.
 So I made some adjustments and tried to see in a different phase of just six weeks of what was going on.

-What I did, I started doing a breathing exercise first thing in the morning after getting right out of bed.
-I didn’t check my email until I had my morning meeting done, the top item to the list.
+What I did.
+I started doing a breathing exercise first thing in the morning after getting right out of bed.
+I didn’t check my email until I had my morning meeting done, the top item on the list.
 And then I tried to do a meditation exercise in late evening of about 15 minutes.

 After six weeks I managed to come down a little bit, especially the morning exercise and the morning tweaking were very helpful.

-After this process I started looking more closely in what was going on in the daily pattern, and of course I have real-time stress tracking in my device and you can see here is an average working day; this is after the six weeks, the exercises did lower the average stress levels for the first part of the day.
-Then stress would accumulate and be sort of amplified on the rest of the day.
-That was good, because before it was like huge piles at the beginning, like first thing email in the morning was very bad.
+After this process I started looking more closely in what was going on in the daily pattern, and of course I have real-time stress tracking in my device.
+You can see an average working day here; this is after the six weeks.
+The exercises lowered the average stress levels for the first part of the day.
+Then stress would accumulate and be sort of amplified for the rest of the day.
+That was good, because before it was like huge piles at the beginning; email the first thing in the morning was very bad.

 So now I’m focusing on trying to do more relaxing techniques right after lunch.
-For example try meditating right after lunch to try to lower stress levels and don’t get the amplification effect that goes on at the end of the day.
+For example, I try meditating right after lunch to try to lower stress levels and not get the amplification effect that goes on at the end of the day.

-So my purpose was to optimize and get my daily routine in and on track and not lose control of my day.
-So tracking as to going into the background, and what I want to focus on is the outcomes and hoe to leverage this data to get something done.
+So my purpose was to optimize and get my daily routine on track and not lose control of my day.
+So tracking in the background, focusing on the outcomes and leveraging this data to get something done.

-So the things I’m concentrating on at the moment is on a personal level is doing this sort of daily tweaking of small things that can change the daily pattern over time.
+The things I’m concentrating on at the moment are on a personal level.
+I'm doing this sort of daily tweaking of small things that can change the daily pattern over time.
 That’s the first level on a much smaller scale.

-And on a much bigger scale I would like to see an impact on the big decisions, but also the daily life but that is probably more difficult to see, but the impact I have on my days.
-So that is going to be the next experiment.
+And on a much bigger scale I would like to see an impact on the big decisions, but also the daily life.
+But that is probably more difficult to see the impact it has on my days.
+That is going to be the next experiment.

-The final disclaimer is that this is just about myself and not necessarily what the company does, and does more serious stuff by the way.
+The final disclaimer is that this is just about myself and not necessarily what the company does.
+It does more serious stuff, by the way.
 And if you are more curious about it just come and talk to me and I’ll be happy to answer.
 Thanks.